Brighter-bits/AdventOfCode2024/ReadME.md

 After some thinking, it's definitely something to do with recursion.
 Once a stone gets to 0, it follows a set pattern of splitting which doesn't change.
 Although how I would use that I have no clue.

 Actually, just testing with a single 0, barely gets me to 35 blinks.
 Slightly less than halfway.
 There has to be an even better way than just counting the number of zeroes and the index.

+Turns out I'm supposed to use the dreaded memoisation I avoided last year, it's actually really easy to implement.
+Now I just need to somehow make it work even better.

+Just a quick Note: Memoisation, or basically caching, is where you take the known result of a calculation and then use it instead of recalculating it.
+For example, what is one plus one?
+You don't need to use your fingers to count it because it's so easy.
+Same with square numbers.
+Computers have (basically) perfect memory, and do don't need to a calculation a billion times to remember the answer, just once.

+Next is Counter, which is basically what I've been doing with my dictionaries but optimised properly.
+It counts how many times something occurs, that's it.

+OH MY GOD, I've fallen in love with Counters and Caching.
+So this is why people like it, who would have known.
+Probably me, if I hadn't chickened out last year.